agileware/civicrm-end-user-guide/docs/sms-text-messaging/reports-and-analysis-sms.md

 ![image](../img/contact_report_listing.png)

-The SMS activity types are "Inbound SMS", "Mass SMS" and "SMS delivery".
+The SMS activity types are Inbound SMS, Mass SMS and SMS delivery.

 You can then filter by SMS activity type and further by:

 -   message status (e.g. completed/scheduled)
 -   date and time
 -   which group or tag the recipient is in
--   and characteristics of the recipients themselves, such as their name and location.
+-   characteristics of the recipients themselves, such as their name and location.

 ![image](../img/SMS_types.png)

-Finally, to update the results click "Preview Report" at the bottom of the Filters window.
+Finally, to update the results click **Preview Report** at the bottom of the Filters window.